 Accelerated TMS Therapy

-Since 2008 with the FDA approval of TMS therapy, patients undergo treatment over a six week period and then usually taper the following three weeks.
+Since 2008 with the FDA approval of TMS therapy, patients undergo treatment over a six-week period and then usually taper the following three weeks.
+Over the last 10 years, studies utilizing TMS therapy delivered multiple times a day have shown benefits in accelerating patient response.
 Now the FDA has cleared an accelerated protocol that delivers 50 treatments during five days.

 Is Accelerated TMS safe?